This extension documentation is published under the

 Copied!

-Code coverage reports are written to .Build/coverage.
-You can
+Code coverage reports are written to Build/tests/coverage.
+Open the latest merge

 Copied!

-you're trying to solve.
-All described code quality tools are automatically
+All documented code quality tools are executed automatically for pull requests

 Sitemap